pnp/sp-dev-fx-webparts/CONTRIBUTING.md

 Here's a high-level process for submitting new samples or updates to existing ones.

-1. Sign the Contributor License Agreement (see below)
-2. Fork this repository [pnp/sp-dev-fx-webparts](https://github.com/pnp/sp-dev-fx-webparts) to your GitHub account
+1. Fork this repository [pnp/sp-dev-fx-webparts](https://github.com/pnp/sp-dev-fx-webparts) to your GitHub account
 3. Create a new branch from the `sic-main` branch for your fork for the contribution
 4. Include your changes to your branch
 5. Commit your changes using descriptive commit message